-- Body wipes – Only really necessary if you’re hiking, camping or doing active outdoor activities where you’ll be sweating a lot
+- Body wipes – Great for wiping off after hiking, camping or doing active outdoor activities where you’ll be sweating a lot

 - Toilet paper – Snaffle some toilet paper when you arrive, or bring some travel tissues.
-It’ll come in handy when you’re stopping at public toilets (although I found most of them to be quite clean and well stocked)
+It’ll come in handy if you need to stop at public toilets (although I found most of them to be quite clean and well stocked)